- Duration: 3 years

 The student normally takes both courses from either A, B or C, but combinations may be granted by application.

-student participates in different activities relevant to one’s own thesis topic.
-For instance, the course requires participation in two international conferences or an academic stay abroad.
-In addition, seminars or full courses from Research Schools may be part of this course.
+This course aims to give a thorough understanding of the present stand and status of the discipline.
+To achieve this, the student participates in activities relevant to the thesis topic.
+The course requires participation in two international conferences or an academic stay abroad.
+In addition, involvement in Research groups, seminars, or complete courses from Research Schools may be considered fulfilling part of the course requirements.

 PHD950 Thesis (150 ECTS)

-The main part of the program is the writing of the thesis.
-The thesis may consist of a single work or several shorter works.
-In order to improve the quality and progress of the Candidate’s research, research seminars are offered, and the student is required to attend these regularly.
+The central part of the program is the writing of the thesis.
+The thesis may consist of a single work or several shorter works with an extensive introduction.
+Research seminars are offered regularly, and students must attend and present their work in these.

 Equivalation

-By application, equivalent courses may be fitted in either fully or partially.
+By application, equivalent courses may be accepted to fulfil the program.

 Learning outcome

-The aims of the PhD programme can be described as follows:
+The aims of the PhD program can be described as follows:

 Knowledge